Lamont-Labs/QuantraCore/docs/QUANTRAVISION_APEX_v4_2.md

 - No broker connections
 - No portfolio modifications

+### 5.2 No Recommendations

-Analysis is strictly read-only.
+All output is strictly informational:

-### 4.2 Narration-Only Cloud (Optional)

-If cloud narration is enabled:
-- Only text-based commentary is sent/received
-- No trading signals or recommendations
+- No "buy" or "sell" signals
+- No price targets
-- No personal data transmission
+- No financial advice
-- All narration passes through content filters
+- Educational content only

-### 4.3 Forbidden Phrases
+### 5.3 Forbidden Phrases

-The system validates all generated text against a forbidden phrase list:
+Generated text is validated against forbidden patterns:

 ```yaml
 forbidden_patterns: